 Litigation is always unpredictable and expensive.
 When it comes to enforcing restrictive covenants in employment, the courts are often not sympathetic to employers.
 The risks and costs of litigation may exceed the risks and costs of an employee violating the restrictive covenants.

-Consult With The Labor And Employment Law Experts At KPPB LAW
+Consult With The Labor And Employment Law Attorneys At KPPB LAW

-Get legal assistance with your employment contracts from attorneys who are experts in the labor and employment field.
-At KPPB LAW, the employment law experts can help you draft sound contract provisions and review any that you may be using to ensure your business interests are protected.
+Get legal assistance with your employment contracts from attorneys who are well-versed in the labor and employment field.
+At KPPB LAW, the employment law attorneys can help you draft sound contract provisions and review any that you may be using to ensure your business interests are protected.
 Contact KPPB LAW today for more information.